 Human rights and unilateral coercive measures

 The term “unilateral coercive measures” usually refers to economic measures taken by one State to compel a change in the policy of another State.
 Examples of such measures include trade sanctions in the form of embargoes and the interruption of financial and investment flows between sender and target countries.
-More recently, so-called “smart” or “targeted” sanctions such as asset freezing and travel bans, have been employed by individual States in order to influence persons who are perceived to have political influence in another State 1.
-The continuing practice of imposing various forms of unilateral coercive measures and the potential impact of such measures on human rights, has drawn the attention of a large number of Member States 2, UN human rights bodies and mechanisms including Special Procedures, academics and civil society organisations 3.
+More recently, so-called “smart” or “targeted” sanctions such as asset freezing and travel bans have been employed by individual States in order to influence persons who are perceived to have political influence in another State (Human Rights Council resolution 19/33).